What is Half of 3/4? A Deep Dive into Fractions

 Step 4: Simplify the fraction: The result is 3/8.
 Since 3 and 8 share no common factors other than 1, the fraction is already in its simplest form.

-Therefore, half of 3/4 is 3/8.
+So, half of 3/4 is 3/8.

 Method 2: Halving the Numerator

 Another way to approach this problem, particularly useful for visualizing the concept, involves directly halving the numerator.
 Since we're finding half of 3/4, we can think of it as dividing the three parts into two equal groups.
 This is easily done by dividing the numerator by 2.
-However, this only works when the numerator is an even number.
+Even so, this only works when the numerator is an even number.

 Let's analyze this: 3/4 represents three quarters of a whole.
 To find half of this, we need to halve the three parts.
-If we could split each quarter into two, we'd have eight equal parts, and we'd take three of these smaller parts.
+Now, if we could split each quarter into two, we'd have eight equal parts, and we'd take three of these smaller parts.
 This helps us arrive at the correct answer of 3/8.

 Method 3: Visual Representation